ns1-terraform/terraform-provider-ns1/website/docs/r/zone.html.markdown

   `additional_primaries` (default must be accepted).
 * `nx_ttl` - (Optional/Computed) The SOA NX TTL.
 Conflicts with `primary` and
   `additional_primaries` (default must be accepted).
+* `dnssec` - (Optional/Computed) Whether or not DNSSEC is enabled for the zone.
+  Note that DNSSEC must be enabled on the account by support for this to be set to `true`.
 * `networks` - (Optional/Computed) List of network IDs for which the zone is available.
 If no network is provided, the zone will be created in network 0, the primary NS1 Global Network.